kubermatic/kubermatic/docs/proposals/offline-mode.md

     * Create a kubeadm seed + master cluster, during this phase Internet may be reachable
     * Execute the script that downloads and retags the images, during this phase Internet may be reachable
     * Deploys Kubermatic master cluster, during this time Internet must not be available
-    * Deploys a custmer cluster, during this time Internet must not be available
+    * Deploys a user cluster, during this time Internet must not be available

 ## Tasks and efforts